dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 My name is Christina Kalb, and I'm a scientist working on the METplus team at NCAR.
-This video will cover how to run the Brightness Temperature Distance Map use case.
+This video will cover how to run the Brightness Temperature Distance Map Use Case.
-Specific information about this use case can be found in the `METplus User's Guide <https://metplus.readthedocs.io/en/main_v4.0/Users_Guide>`_.
+Specific information about this Use Case can be found in the `METplus User's Guide <https://metplus.readthedocs.io/en/main_v4.0/Users_Guide>`_.
 Click on User's Guide.
 Go to section 5, METplus Use Cases, Model Applications, Convection Allowing Models and click on `Grid-Stat: Brightness Temperature Distance Maps <https://metplus.readthedocs.io/en/latest/generated/model_applications/convection_allowing_models/GridStat_fcstFV3_obsGOES_BrightnessTempDmap.html>`_.
 Scroll down to METplus Workflow.

-Looking at the information, we see that this use case runs Grid-Stat to create distance maps on the FV3 Model Ensemble members compared to GOES brightness temperature data.
-It is set up to run two Ensemble members:
+Looking at the information, we see that this Use Case runs Grid-Stat to create distance maps on the FV3 Model ensemble members compared to GOES brightness temperature data.
+It is set up to run two ensemble members:

   1. Model Initialization time
   2. Forecast Lead times